-I am originally from County Sligo in the West of Ireland “Land of hearts desire” WB Yeats called it, but now live in Wales.
-I have been interested in photography since I was about 14.
-The first camera I used was a Kodak Brownie 127.
-At the age of 16 I acquired an Olympus OM10 which is of great sentimental value.
+Originally from the West of Ireland I now live in Wales.
+I have been interested in Photography since I was about 14.
+The first camera I used was a Kodak Brownie 127 and the first camera I owned was an Olympus OM10 when I was 16.
 I’ve always loved making ‘stuff’ and taking photos.
-I also used to dabble with an old Underwood typewriter and write plays and other ramblings.
-This has lead to a minor obsession with typewriters – I have a small collection of 6 typewriters.
+As a child I also used to dabble with an old Underwood typewriter and write plays and other ramblings – I think I was about 10 (no more than 12) when I started using it.
+This has lead to a minor obsession with Typewriters – I have a small collection of 6 Typewriters.

-I have always had an interest in birds and wildlife but this was strengthened by an experience with an abandoned gull chick that I ended up raising about 12 years ago.
+I have always had an interest in Birds and Wildlife, this was strengthened by an experience with an abandoned Gull Chick that I ended up raising about 15 years ago.
 Birds started to appear in my artwork and soon they were everywhere!
 My favourite Emily Dickinson poem “Hope is thing the with feathers” become both my motto and my mantra.

 None of the images on this Website may be copied or reproduced.